Ancient temples in Egypt, February 2023

 Pyramid of Khafre and the Great Sphinx

 This pyramid is slight lower, at 136 m.
-About half a kilometer east of the pyramid is the Great Sphinx of Giza, limestone statue of a reclining sphinx, a mythical creature with the head of a human, and the body of a lion.
+About half a kilometer east of the pyramid is the Great Sphinx of Giza, a limestone statue of a reclining sphinx, a mythical creature with the head of a human, and the body of a lion.
 Its shape was cut from the bedrock.
 It measures

 73 m from head to paw and 20 m high.
 The face appears to represent Khafre.
 The 1st photo shows the location of the 2 larger pyramids and the sphinx.
 The area around the sphinx has been fenced up.
 The last photo is a scanned copy of the photo taken here in 1995 when our family visited the same place.
 The photo has faded and we have aged.